ClickHouse/ClickHouse/docs/en/query_language/dicts/external_dicts_dict.md

 # Configuring an External Dictionary {#dicts-external_dicts_dict}

-If dictionary configured using xml-file, than dictionary configuration has the following structure:
+If dictionary is configured using xml-file, than dictionary configuration has the following structure:

 ```xml
 <dictionary>